Cornell-MAE-UG/fa25-portfolio-richardaorellana/_projects/2021-radio-rendering.md

 ---
 layout: project
-title: Radio CAD Rendering
+title: Torque Wrench CAD and FEA
-description: Advanced CAD Project
+description: Introductory FEA Project
-technologies: [Autodesk Fusion]
+technologies: [Autodesk Fusion], [Ansys Mechanical]
-image: /assets/images/radio-machine-cad.jpg
+image: /assets/images/LongWrench3.jpg
 ---

-For a class, we were asked to CAD a complex object.
-This design was...Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut nec accumsan leo.
-Pellentesque ornare orci enim, vitae vestibulum nibh rutrum in.
-Donec pharetra risus nec ipsum fringilla, et mattis tortor auctor.
-Duis tortor ante, posuere ut odio a, scelerisque interdum purus.
-Aenean faucibus luctus est, sed bibendum tellus.
+For my "Mechanics of Engineering Materials Class" (MAE 3270), we were asked to design a torque wrench capable of applying up to 600 Nm of torque while also meeting certain safety criterion.
+The wrench had to be modeled in a CAD program and then analyzed using FEA.
+The goal was not to create an aesthetically pleasing wrench, it was to create a functional one.

 Nulla et magna urna.
 Morbi a ipsum sollicitudin, rhoncus risus volutpat, ultricies nunc.
 Quisque mollis finibus ante id imperdiet.
 Quisque vehicula elit sit amet felis facilisis fermentum.